A guide to closed-loop recycling

 Using a reverse vending machine removes beverage containers from the general household waste stream, ensuring that they aren’t exposed to contaminants like broken glass, food or newspaper ink.
 This separation keeps the container material pure and ensures it is of high enough quality to be used again and again in the production of new bottles and cans.

 The benefits of closed-loop recycling

 There are several benefits to a more circular approach to plastic and container recycling.
 Not only is it the most sustainable way of manufacturing new bottles and cans, it also ensures longevity for our natural resources, preserving them to minimize our impact on the planet.

 It reduces the number of containers going to landfill, littering our streets and polluting our oceans.
 Closed-loop recycling, achieved through the use of reverse vending machines, can significantly boost consumer recycling rates.

-Being at the forefront of cutting-edge recycling technology for more than 45 years, TOMRA is leading the resource revolution.
-We are pioneering the idea of clean-loop recycling, the most efficient and effective process for recycling beverage containers in the world today.
-Beverage containers recycled through a deposit return scheme are collected and sorted by reverse vending machines, removing the risk of contamination from other types of waste.
+At TOMRA, we call this closed-loop recycling the Clean Loop.
+Being at the forefront of cutting-edge recycling technology for more than 45 years, TOMRA is Leading the Resource Revolution.
+We are pioneering the idea of Clean Loop Recycling, the most efficient and effective process for recycling beverage containers in the world today.
+Beverage containers recycled through a deposit return scheme are typically collected and sorted by reverse vending machines, removing the risk of contamination from other types of waste.
 This means that the containers can maintain their food-grade status and can be recycled into new drinks containers, in a never-ending cycle of use and reuse, reducing the need to extract more natural resources from our environment and preventing waste from ending up in our oceans.